geoand/spring-cloud-kubernetes/README.md

     ```oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default -n $(oc project -q)```

+Another option for using ConfigMaps, is to mount them into the Pod running the Spring Cloud Kubernetes application
+and have Spring Cloud Kubernetes read them from the file system.
+This behavior is controlled by the `spring.cloud.kubernetes.config.paths` property and can be used in
+addition to or instead of the mechanism described earlier.
+Multiple (exact) file paths can be specified in `spring.cloud.kubernetes.config.paths` by using the `,` delimiter

 **Properties:**

 | Name                                     | Type    | Default                    | Description